Flight 19: Investigation

 To further add to his confusion, he encountered a series of islands north of Abaco Island, which look very similar to the Key West Islands.
 The control tower then suggested that Taylor's team should fly west, which would have taken them to the landmass of Florida eventually.
-Taylor headed for what he thought was west, but in reality was northwest, almost parallel to Florida.
+Taylor headed for what he thought was west, but in reality it was northwest, almost parallel to Florida.

 After trying that for a while and with no land in sight, Taylor decided that it was impossible for them to fly so far west and not reach Florida.
 He believed that he might have been near the Key West Islands.
 What followed was a series of serious conversations between Taylor, his other aircrew and the control tower.
-Taylor was not sure whether he was near Bahama or Key West, and he was not sure which direction he faced due to compass malfunction.
+Taylor was not sure whether he was near the Bahamas or Key West, and he was not sure which direction he faced because of a compass malfunction.
 The control tower informed Taylor that he could not be in Key West since the wind that day did not blow that way.
 Some of the aircrew believed that their compass was working.
 Taylor then set a course northeast according to their compass, which should take them to Florida if they were in Key West.
-When that failed, Taylor set a course west according to their compass, which should have taken them to Florida if they were in Bahama.
-If Taylor stayed this course he would have reached land before running out of fuel.
-However, at some point Taylor decided that he had tried going west enough.
+When that failed, Taylor set a course west according to their compass, which should have taken them to Florida if they were in the Bahamas.
+If Taylor had stayed on this course, he would have reached land before running out of fuel.
+However, at some point, Taylor decided that he had tried going west enough.
 He then once again set a course northeast, thinking they were near Key West after all.
 Finally, his flight ran out of fuel and may have crashed into the ocean somewhere north of Abaco Island and east of Florida.